linhacanabica/cannabis-research-nlp-dataset/README.md

 - **Technical Support**: [talkto@gustavospalencia.com]
 - **Issues**: [GitLab Issues Page](https://gitlab.com/[username]/cannabis-research-nlp-dataset/-/issues)

+## Donations

+If you find this collection useful and want to support the project, you can make a donation in USDT/Bitcoin or PIX Brazil:

+- **USDT Address:** TTZyQ3gDxrcyfBhxaSACcTWFH1jjkToTS3
+- **Network:** TRC20

+- **BTC Address:** 12dgnNZYyA37neocEHDKHbu2JqzsRTpHH5
+- **Network:** BTC

+Or PIX Brazil: gustavo.palencia@pague.com.gi

+Thank you for your support! 🙏

 ### Resources
 - **Documentation**: Complete guides in the `/docs` folder
 - **Examples**: Analysis notebooks in the `/notebooks` folder